doceazedo/fazendoca-grid-system/README.md

 We consider that all buildings occupy a 1x1 space on the grid unless it specifies a custom size.

+# TODO 🔮

+In the future, the player will also be able to expand their farm by buying more land.
+What this means is that if you start with a 32x32 farm, you can add another 32x32 on the X or Y directions.

+This will allow the player to have some funky grid layouts that will need to be handled properly and I don't even check if the building is inside the regular grid yet lol.

 ## Testing 🧪

 You can run the unit tests using [Vitest](https://github.com/vitest-dev/vitest):